We protect and defend adversarial journalism.

 Working with us

-If you’d like to be a part of our team, please send a short cover letter and your resume to <email@example.com> by November 27, 2018.
+To apply, please send a short cover letter and your resume to <firstname.lastname@example.org> by October 25, 2019.
 Please include links to your prior technical work where appropriate.
-Non-binary individuals, women and minorities are strongly encouraged to apply.
+Freedom of the Press Foundation is an equal opportunity employer.
+Non-binary individuals, women, and minorities are strongly encouraged to apply.

-Benefits of the job include a competitive nonprofit salary, health (United Healthcare Select Plus) and dental insurance, 20 days of personal time off, 13 paid holidays plus the week between Christmas and New Year’s Day, 401(k) program with employer match, and commuter benefits.
+Benefits of the job include a competitive nonprofit salary, trans-inclusive health (United Healthcare Select Plus) and dental insurance, 20 days of personal time off, 13 paid holidays plus the week between Christmas and New Year’s Day, 401(k) program with employer match, and commuter benefits.
 We are happy to answer any questions about these benefits.
 We value work-life balance, and we try to foster a kind, inclusive and collaborative culture.
+We strive to be disability- and family-friendly, and can work with you on a core/flexible hours workday configuration if necessary, as well as any other accessibility accommodations you may require.